Harshita-Kanal/My-JavaScript-and-Web-dev-Notes/move_to_front.md

 Here, `data` represents the data value in the node and the `next` pointer represents the pointer to the next node in the list.

 ### Solution Approach
-This approach we maintain two pointers, the current pointer and the tail pointer, the head pointer traverses the linked list, whenever an instance of the key is found, the links are updated and a node is inserted at the end of linked list using the tail pointer.
+In this solution approach we maintain two pointers.
+The `first` pointer and the `last` pointer.
+Both of them initially contain reference to the head.
+The next element after the head is made the new head by moving the head reference to the next of current head.
+The `next` of the `last` points to the previous head and it's `next` stores
+`null`.

+## Implementation of the approach
+Here we have implemented the above approach in `C++`

 ```cpp
 #include <bits/stdc++.h>